Articles & Reviews

 For decades physicist Nassim Haramein has been expounding a controversial idea in astrophysics---that structures from elementary particles to galaxies and the universe itself are the result of infinitely curved spacetime geometries, popularly known as black holes.
 In essence, this means that all the stuff we think of as material, physical objects in fact only appear substantive because of the geometry and torque of spacetime in these regions.
 As Charles Misner and John Wheeler stated it:

 Haramein’s theory is contrary to the conventional model of galactic, stellar, and black hole formation.
 Look up any source and it will invariably describe how black holes form from the core collapse of massive stars (greater than 20 solar masses).
-In short, the conventional model states that once a massive star has reached its limit for continued thermonuclear fusion---which for even the most massive stars stops at the element iron---then there is no longer sufficient energy radiating outward to counter-balance the inward gravitational force of the star.
+In short, the conventional model states that once a massive star has reached its limit for continued thermonuclear fusion—which for even the most massive stars stops at the element iron—then there is no longer sufficient energy radiating outward to counter-balance the inward gravitational force of the star.
+The star thus undergoes gravitational collapse forming a stellar remnant in the form of a white dwarf, neutron star or black hole.

 Returning to the terminal processes “ending” the life of our massive star, once the outward radiative pressure is gone, the star begins to collapse.
-If the star exceeds the Tolman-Oppenheimer-Volkoff limit (TOV limit), its mass will be so great that the core collapses into a point of zero-dimension, infinitely curving spacetime, while the outer layers of the star compress into a final thermonuclear fusion event that releases the energy equivalent of billions of stars, known as a supernova.
+If the star exceeds the Tolman-Oppenheimer-Volkoff limit (TOV limit), its mass will be so great that the core collapses into a singularity, infinitely curving spacetime, forming a black hole while the outer layers of the star compress into a final thermonuclear fusion event that releases the energy equivalent of billions of stars, known as a supernova.
 The supernova sends shockwaves of plasma and “star stuff” out, which may trigger gravitational condensation in nebulae, birthing more stars, while the core that has collapsed to a singularity is masked behind a light-like boundary known as the event horizon.

 Singularities and Einstein-Rosen bridges